Sometimes plaque begins to build up on the walls of the arteries supplying blood and oxygen to the head and neck.

 Before your endarterectomy your consultant may order one or more tests to access the flow of blood in your carotid arteries.

+Carotid endarterectomy can be performed under general or local anaesthetic.
+Be sure and ask your consultant what method will be used.
+The procedure takes 1-2 hours.
 If both your carotid arteries are blocked you may need two procedures within a few weeks.

 Your consultant will make an incision (cut) in your neck and access your carotid artery.
 They will clamp the area of your artery containing the plaque to temporarily restrict the flow of blood.
 If needed, they may temporarily reroute the flow of blood from the area.